Patrick Buzas

-Patrick Buzas (born May 17, 1987) is a German-Hungarian professional ice hockey forward, who is currently an unrestricted free agent.
+Patrick Buzas (born May 17, 1987) is a German-Hungarian former professional ice hockey forward.
 He most recently played for Düsseldorfer EG in the Deutsche Eishockey Liga (DEL).
 He previously played 6 seasons with the Thomas Sabo Ice Tigers.

 On April 20, 2018, Buzas opted to leave the Ice Tigers as a free agent, signing a one-year deal with Düsseldorfer EG, his fifth top flight club.